KonjikiNoYami1991/TnA/README.md

 - [mkvmerge.exe from MKVtoolnix for Windows](https://mkvtoolnix.download/) (preferably x86 for compatibility with x86 systems)

 ## Features
-- Only italian language, for now.
+- Only in italian language, for now.
 - No administrator rights required.
 - Can be placed in a netfolder and used with multiple PCs (not recommended).
 - Supported file formats: